Contributing

 Repository structure

-projects in python/.
+and Python projects live in python/.

 packages/

-cli/ # CLI entry point and commands
+cli/ # CLI package and published npm package source

-context/ # Core context engine (scan, ingest, MCP, semantic layer)
+src/context/ # Core context engine (scan, ingest, MCP, semantic layer)

-llm/ # LLM client abstraction
+src/llm/ # LLM client abstraction

 python/